Pryscy89/DISCUSSION_5/README.rst

 4.- Create an object named result=Number()

-5.- print the value of y:
+5.- Print the value of y:

 Expected Output